frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/ros-intro.md

 On the other hand, an **IDE** is a simple text editor.
 VSCode, Notepad, Atom or even Microsoft Word (LibreOffice for Ubuntu) can be considered as IDE.
 We write code in IDE -- not in a terminal (99% of the time).
 Here is a screenshot of VScode.
 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/shared/ros/vscode.png)

+### Basic Linux Terminal Commands
+* `ls`: Display folders and files at the current location
+* `cd DIRECTORY_NAME`: Move into to that directory.
+For example `cd ros2_ws` will move the terminal into the ros2_ws directory if that exists at the current location.
+* `cd ..`: Move up one level to the parent directory.
+* `mkdir DIRECTORY_NAME` Creates a directory with the specified name at the current location.
+* `gedit FILENAME` Open a file in the text editor.

 ### Commands